tvdboom/ATOM/docs_sources/user_guide/models.md

 or [KerasRegressor](https://www.adriangb.com/scikeras/refs/heads/master/generated/scikeras.wrappers.KerasRegressor.html#scikeras.wrappers.KerasRegressor).

-Many deep learning use cases, for example in computer vision, use datasets with more than 2 dimensions, e.g. image data can have shape (n_samples, length, width, rgb).
+Many deep learning use cases, for example in computer vision, use datasets with more than 2 dimensions, e.g., image data can have shape (n_samples, length, width, rgb).
 Luckily, scikeras has a workaround to be able to work with such datasets.
 Learn with this [example][example-deep-learning] how to use ATOM to train and validate a Convolutional Neural Network on an image